-The evidence that this may be a logical and reasonable conclusion to reach can be found in the examples of two other countries who were obliged by negotiations to give up their nuclear weapons and programs – the Ukraine and Libya.
-On October 21, 1994 Clinton agreed with the North Koreans an Agreed Framework between the United States of America and the Democratic People’s Republic of Korea, the objective of which was the freezing and replacement of North Korea’s indigenous nuclear power plant program with more nuclear proliferation resistant light water reactor power plants, and the step-by-step normalization of relations between the U.S. and the DPRK.
-About two months later in November-December 1994 the Ukraine was persuaded to sign the Budapest Memorandum which marked its decision to give up its nuclear weapons in return for security guarantees.
+The evidence that this may be a logical and reasonable conclusion to reach can be found in the examples of two other countries that were obliged by negotiations to give up their nuclear weapons and programs – the Ukraine and Libya.
+On October 21, 1994, the Clinton Administration signed the Agreed Framework between the United States of America and the Democratic People’s Republic of Korea, the objective of which was the freezing and replacement of North Korea’s indigenous nuclear power plant program with more nuclear proliferation resistant light water reactor power plants.
+This included the step-by-step normalization of relations between the U.S. and the DPRK.
+About two months later in November-December 1994, the Ukraine was persuaded to sign the Budapest Memorandum which marked its decision to give up its nuclear weapons in return for security guarantees.

 After the 1969 coup in Libya which put Colonel Muammar Gaddafi in power he began a covert program for the development of nuclear weapons in parallel with Libya’s ‘peaceful’ use of nuclear power.
 In 1981, the Soviet Union supplied a 10 MW research reactor at Tajura as a peaceful front for his covert program.
 During the 1980s, Gaddafi set up a bureau to obtain parts from the black market in nuclear and dual-use components and hired international specialists in nuclear weapons, including Swiss nuclear engineer Friedrich Tinner, to start developing these weapons.
 Tinner’s work on centrifuges took place at Tajura aimed at producing gas centrifuges for uranium enrichment.
-These were not entirely successful so he contacted Pakistan and India to share their technology, in 1997, Libya received technical documentation and materials on centrifuges from the black market, as Libya had made a strategic decision to start the nuclear weapons programs again.
-He was moderately successful despite the assistance of A.Q.
-Khan, Pakistan’s nuclear guru.
+These were not entirely successful so he contacted Pakistan and India to share their technology.
+In 1997, Libya received technical documentation and materials on centrifuges from the black market, having made a strategic decision to start the nuclear weapons programs again.

 A complicating factor in dealing with North Korea is the solipsism of Western leaders who make the assumption that North Korea exists in a political vacuum because it doesn’t often engage with the West.
 North Korea has now, and had for a long time, sustained interaction with many countries, especially in Africa.
 From 2007 to 2015, the value of annual trade activities between African states and the DPRK amounted to $216.5 million, higher than the average $90 million recorded from 1998 to 2006, according to a November report by the Institute for Security Studies (ISS), a Pretoria-headquartered think tank associated with the UN.